xiaoli-dong/metagenomics_crash_course/assembly/README.md

 >more metaspades_assembly/contigs.stats.txt
 ```
 ## Filter out short contigs
 For all the downstream analysis, the contigs shorter than 500 bp will be excluded.
-You can use  "filterContigByLength.pl" script to do it.
+You can use  download the "filterContigByLength.pl" script from the "bin" directory here and then run the following commands:
 ```
 #assume you are in the "assembly" directory and downloaded "filterContigByLength.pl" to the directory
 #filter out contigs shorter than 500 bp from metaSPAdes assembly